dfreerksen/dotfiles/README.md

 git config --global github.user "username"
 ```

-> If you ever decide to run `sh bootstrap.sh` again, you'll have to run these commands again.
+> If you ever decide to run `sh setup.sh` again, you'll have to run these commands again.
 Otherwise, you need a `~/.gitconfig.local` file.

 ## Contributing